tarantool/doc/doc/2.1/tutorials/sql_tutorial.rst

 Try to put 5 rows in the table:

 * The INTEGER and FLOAT columns get numbers.
-* The VARCHAR and BLOB columns get strings
+* The VARCHAR and SCALAR columns get strings
-  (the BLOB strings are expressed as hexadecimals).
+  (the SCALAR strings are expressed as hexadecimals).

 .. code-block:: sql